Modelling Concurrency with Comtraces and Generalized Comtraces: Relational Structures Model of Concurrency

 It was argued in \cite{J4} that {\em an observation must be a total, stratified or interval order} (interval orders are not used in this paper).
 Totally ordered observations can be represented by sequences while stratified observations can be represented by step sequences.\\

 The next concept is a {\em concurrent behavior}: \begin{quote} A {\em concurrent behavior} ({\em concurrent history}) is a set of equivalent observations. \end{quote}

 When totally ordered observations are sufficient to define whole concurrent behaviors, then the concurrent behaviors can entirely be described by causal partial orders.
-However if sophisticated sets of stratified observations are used to describe concurrent behaviors, e.g., to model the ``not later than" relationship, we need to use appropriate relational structures \cite{J4}.
+However if concurrent behaviors consist of more sophisticated sets of stratified observations, e.g., to model the ``not later than" relationship or the ``non-simultaneously'' relationship, then we need relational structures \cite{J4}.

-\subsection{Stratified Order Structure}
+\subsection{Stratified order structure}